JuliaTeX/TreeView.jl/README.md

 ## Acknowledements
 Financial support is acknowledged from DGAPA-UNAM PAPIME grants PE-105911 and PE-107114, and DGAPA-UNAM PAPIIT grant IN-117214, and from a CONACYT-Mexico sabbatical fellowship.
 The author thanks Alan Edelman and the Julia group for hospitality during his sabbatical visit.

-In particular, he thanks Jiahao Chen, who, when asked if this package existed, replied "why don't you implement it?".
+In particular, he thanks Jiahao Chen, who, when asked if a package like this existed, replied "why don't you write one?".